po-gl/po-gl.github.io/index.md

 layout: page
 ---

-Porter Glines is a programmer, graduate student, and CS research assistant at Idaho State University.
-He subscribes to the idea of treating code as a craft.
+Hello, I am a software developer, graduate student, and CS research assistant at Idaho State University.
+I subscribe to the idea of treating code as a craft.

-Porter has been an author for three published research [papers]({% link publications.md %}).
+I have been an author for four published research [papers]({% link publications.md %}).
 The topic of the research is constrained models for sequence generation and falls into the field of computational creativity and intelligence.

-When he isn't in front of a computer, you can find Porter in the mountains snowboarding, mountain biking, or backpacking.
+When I'm not in front of a computer, you can find me in the mountains snowboarding, mountain biking, or backpacking.

 <br>